-- A point is a single datum in a data file, similar to sample, above, although points can be created in a file without having been converted from an analog signal by an A/D converter. - A channel is a physical connection through which analog and digital signals are received or transmitted.
-Channels are identified in pCLAMP by the name of the digitizer port where connection is made: e.g. Analog IN #0, Digital OUT #5. - A signal is a set of name, unit, scale factor and offset, according to which: - Voltage inputs received at the analog input ports of the digitizer are represented in Clampex Software as the physical parameter (unit) actually being read by the amplifier or transducer, with correct scaling and offset, and a user-selected name. - Voltage outputs generated through the digitizer's analog output ports are represented in Clampex Software as the physical parameter (unit) actually being delivered to the preparation by the amplifier or transducer, with correct scaling and offset, and a user-selected name.

-In Clampex Software, numerous signals can be configured in association with each analog input and output channel (in the Lab Bench).
-A specific signal is assigned to a channel in the protocol configuration.

-- A protocol is a set of configuration settings for a trial.
-It defines the acquisition mode, the trial's hierarchy (for example the number of sweeps per run, and runs per trial), the sampling rate, the definition of the waveform, and many other options as well, which can all be saved into a .pro protocol file. - An experiment can be composed of several different protocols, and thus may result in several data files.
+- Signal A set of name, unit, scale factor, and offset, according to which: - Voltage inputs received at the analog input ports of the digitizer are represented in the Clampex Software as the physical parameter (unit) actually being read by the amplifier or transducer with correct scaling and offset, and name. - Voltage outputs generated through the analog output ports on the digitizer are represented in the Clampex Software as the physical parameter (unit) actually being delivered to the preparation by the amplifier or transducer with correct scaling, offset, and name. - Tip: In the Clampex Software, you can configure numerous signals in association with each analog input and output channel in the Lab Bench.
+A specific signal is assigned to a channel in the protocol configuration. - Protocol A set of configuration settings for a trial.
+It defines the acquisition mode, the trial hierarchy, for example the number of sweeps per run, and runs per trial, the sampling rate, the definition of the waveform, and other options, that can be saved into a \.pro protocol file. - Experiment Can be composed of several different protocols that may result in several data files.
 In the context of sequencing keys, where protocols can be assigned to keys and also linked to follow one another, the .sks files which define the keys and linkages can be said to define an experiment.
-Configurations created in the LTP Assistant, which also result in .sks files, are similarly called experiments. - An event is a discrete response of biological activity, usually relatively short, within an input signal.
-It can be characterized by event detection, and extracted for further data analysis. - The baseline in an episodic sweep consists of the initial and ending points of the trace, during which the holding level is output.
-Or, it is the level in an input signal that a trace maintains during periods that no events occur. - A peak is a point in a trace of local maximum deviation from the baseline.
-Peaks can be positive (above the baseline) or negative (below the baseline). - The rise is that part of the trace that, in an event, goes from the direction of the baseline to the peak.
+Configurations created in the LTP Assistant, which also result in .sks files, are similarly called experiments. - Event A discrete response of biological activity, usually relatively short, within an input signal.
+It can be characterized by event detection and extracted for further data analysis. - Baseline In an episodic sweep that consists of the initial and ending points of the trace, during which the holding level is output.
+Or, it is the level in an input signal that a trace maintains during periods that no events occur. - Peak Aa point in a trace of local maximum deviation from the baseline.
+Peaks can be positive (above the baseline) or negative (below the baseline). - Rise The part of the trace that, in an event, goes from the direction of the baseline to the peak.
 In the case of a negative peak, the rise is a downwards movement of the trace.

-In previous versions of pCLAMP, rising phases were sometimes referred to with the term left, as in "greatest left slope". - The decay is that part of the trace that, in an event, goes from the direction of the peak back to the baseline.
+Tip: In previous versions of the pCLAMP software, rising phases were referred to with the term left, as in greatest left slope.

+• Decay - The part of the trace that, in an event, goes from the direction of the peak back to the baseline.
 In the case of a negative peak, the decay is an upwards movement of the trace.

-In previous versions of pCLAMP decay phases were sometimes referred to with the term right, as in "greatest right slope".
+Tip: In previous versions of the pCLAMP software, decay phases were sometimes referred to with the term right, as in greatest right slope.